-- #1 Convention City in the U.S. USA Today - Best Places to Travel in 2017 Travel + Leisure - America's Favorite Food Cities Food & Wine - Most Underrated Food City in the U.S. Condé Nast Traveler - 2016 America's Favorite Cities Travel + Leisure - 2016 Top Ten Best Cities for Young Professionals Forbes - #1 Airport in America Condé Nast Traveler - America's Best Urban Bike Paths: Cultural Trail Fodor's Travel - Top 10 Best Downtowns Livability - Best Airport in North America Airports Council International
+- #1 Convention City in the U.S. USA Today

+- America's Best Big Cities of 2018 Condé Nast Traveler

+- Hottest Destination of 2018 Airbnb

+- Most Exciting Food Cities of 2018 Zagat

+- America's Favorite Places Travel + Leisure

+- America's Most Underrated City Forbes

+- #1 Airport in America Condé Nast Traveler

+- Best Airport in North America Airports Council International

-Indianapolis now welcomes more than 28.6 million visitors annually, providing \$5.2 billion in economic impact, producing \$1.24 billion in tax receipts, and generating 80,600 full-time-equivalent jobs in Central Indiana.
+Indianapolis now welcomes more than 28.8 million visitors annually, providing \$5.4 billion in economic impact, producing \$1.26 billion in tax receipts, and generating 81,600 full-time-equivalent jobs in Central Indiana.

 The hallmarks of the Indianapolis economy have long been its diversity and steady growth, which is part of the foundation of Indy's strong performance during the past several years.
-Indianapolis can boast of diverse strengths in the manufacturing, distribution, retail and service sectors.
-Economic diversity keeps Indianapolis on a steady growth track.
+Indianapolis boasts of diverse strengths in the manufacturing, distribution, retail and service sectors while economic diversity keeps Indianapolis on a steady growth track.
 Additionally, Indiana's real estate availability affords a wide selection of available land, existing office space and industrial parks.
 Finally, many of the city's accomplishments, such as Victory Field, Bankers Life Fieldhouse, Circle Centre Mall, Lucas Oil Stadium, and the expanded Convention Center were all the result of successful partnerships between private and public sectors.